eperche-fr/docs/MyTado/en_US/index_beta.md

 In this case, set a known available port in the configuration section, save, and try to restart the daemon.
 If the problem persists, follow the instructions in the [Troubleshooting section](#Troubleshooting).

-Optionally, you can also change the following two parameters (then save and restart the daemon if already running):
+Optionally, you can also change the following two parameters:
 1. The temperature unit to display. **Celsius is the default unit**.
 2. The naming convention for your devices.